Nexosis/samples-rb/readme.md

 Once you have a named dataset you can submit data again with the same name and either modify previously submitted data or add new.
 This is why we recommend using named datasets over sending data with a session request.
 With time series data the timestamp column will be used as the key for performing the upsert on your named dataset.
 ### Sessions
 <a name="Sessions"></a>
-Now that a dataset has been loaded you should see a new line on the /account page such as that shown highlighted in red below.
+Now that a dataset has been loaded you should see a new line on the */account* page such as that shown outlined in red below.

 <img src="docs/dataset_success.png" alt="datasets" height="412" width="401"/>